Dog First Aid Kit for Home and Walks

 Other First Aid Items worth keeping in the cupboard

-Torch: Not only can accidents happen in the dark, but a small torch is useful for eye injuries etc
+Torch: Not only can accidents happen in the dark, but a small torch is useful for eye injuries, etc

 Elizabethan collar: These will help prevent the dog from chewing the wound

-Pen and paper: Useful to take notes down to ensure the info you provide the Vet is accurate
+Pen and paper: Useful to take notes to ensure the info you provide the Vet is accurate

 Plastic bag: These can be used to cover bandages when it is wet